NopparujTun/agentic-rag-chatbot/README.md

 ## 📖 Overview

-This repository provides a comprehensive implementation of an **Agentic RAG (Retrieval-Augmented Generation)** application built on a modern decoupled architecture.
-The system acts as a highly intelligent Knowledge Base assistant, capable of interpreting complex documents (PDFs, DOCX, TXT), understanding intricate queries, and delivering precise, source-backed answers.
+This repository provides a comprehensive implementation of an **Agentic RAG (Retrieval-Augmented Generation)** chatbot built on a modern decoupled architecture.
+The system acts as a highly intelligent document assistant, capable of interpreting complex documents (PDFs, DOCX, TXT), understanding intricate queries, and delivering precise, source-backed answers through autonomous reasoning.

-Unlike standard RAG tutorials, this project utilizes **Agentic Orchestration** via LangGraph, enabling the AI to evaluate context, iteratively search, and reason before responding.
-It features an advanced ingestion pipeline that handles complex, scanned, and image-heavy PDFs using **Vision-Language Models (VLM)**, and integrates a specialized **Thai Language NLP** pipeline for enhanced accuracy in Southeast Asian enterprise environments.
+Unlike standard RAG implementations, this project utilizes **Agentic Orchestration** via LangGraph, enabling the AI to evaluate context, iteratively search, and reason before responding.
+It features an advanced ingestion pipeline that handles complex, scanned, and image-heavy PDFs using **Vision-Language Models (VLM)**, ensuring that visual information is as searchable as text.

 ---

 ## ✨ Key Features

-### 🧠 Advanced AI & Agentic RAG
+### 🧠 Agentic Reasoning & RAG
 - **LangGraph ReAct Agent:** Uses a reasoning-and-acting (ReAct) loop to decide if retrieved context is sufficient.
 It can perform multiple searches iteratively to ensure accurate answers.
-- **OpenTyphoon Integration:** Powered by the state-of-the-art `typhoon-v2.5-30b-a3b-instruct` model, optimized for Thai and English reasoning.
+- **Autonomous Tool Use:** The chatbot intelligently decides when to search the knowledge base and how to refine its queries based on initial findings.
 - **Zero Hallucination Guardrails:** Strict prompt engineering ensures the agent only answers using retrieved context.
 If it cannot find the answer, it politely declines rather than guessing.

 ### 🔍 Hybrid Search & Retrieval